 JD students can supplement and enhance their degree with the Law, Science and Technology (LST) Certificate.
 The certificate program includes focused coursework, mentorship, and extracurricular educational opportunities for preparing 21st century lawyers.
 (Please note that this certificate is available only to JD students currently enrolled at ASU Law.)

 In addition to earning the general LST Certificate, students may choose one or more of the following focus areas:

 - Data, Privacy and Security

 Click below to apply for the Law, Science and Technology Certificate.

-To earn a Law, Science and Technology Certificate, students must fulfill ALL of the following requirements:
+To earn the LST Certificate, students must fulfill all of the following requirements:

 Option 1: General LST Certificate minimum requirements:

-Option 2: LST Certificate with focus(es) minimum requirements:
+Option 2: LST Certificate with one or more focus area(s) minimum requirements:

 Each student must participate in at least one of the following approved activities for two semesters.